Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 ### Referencing structured text

 You can use `aria-describedby` on structured text (as you see in the example above, where a list is referenced to the terms and conditions checkbox).
-Please don't overdo this, because when focusing a form control, screen readers announce all referenced content in one go.
+Please do not overdo this, because when focusing a form control, screen readers announce all referenced content in one go.
 And when long contents are referenced, this can quickly become overstraining.

 #### Too much referenced content